5 Facts About Debit, Credit, and Prepaid Cards

 A credit card, unlike a debit or prepaid card, can help you build a good credit history if you use it wisely and responsibly.

-Having a good credit score can have many advantages, including access to lower interest rates, better terms and availability on loans; credit cards with the lowest interest rates and best rewards; lower premiums on car insurance; availability of more housing options and lower security deposits; and security deposit waivers on utility services.
+Having a good credit score can have many advantages, including access to lower interest rates and better terms on loans; credit cards with the lowest interest rates and best rewards; lower premiums on car insurance; more housing options and lower security deposits; and security deposit waivers on utility services.

 Making timely payments on a credit card account and otherwise using a credit card responsibly may help you establish and maintain a good credit history.
 The sooner you start building credit, the sooner you can enjoy the benefits of having a good credit score.
 But don’t just take it from us – hear from the experts at Experian on Why Establishing Credit Young is Important.